DysonSphereMod/QOL/MultiBuild/Release/README.md

 -   The first button initiate the creation of a new blueprint
     -   `left click` (and hold if you want) to add entities to the blueprint
     -   hold `CTRL` and `left click` (and hold if you want) to remove entities from the blueprint
+    -   hold `ALT` and `left click` to define the blueprint reference building.
+This is the "center" of your blueprint and where the cursor will be positioned when pasting.
     -   `right click` to exit blueprint creation mode
 -   The second button restore the last used blueprint
 -   The 3rd button exports the current blueprint to your clipboard